Carla Hughes

-Carla Ann Hughes (born June 12, 1981) is a former middle school teacher and murderer from Jackson, Mississippi, who was convicted of two counts of capital murder for the November 29, 2006 slayings of her lover's pregnant fiancee, Avis Banks, and Banks's unborn child.
+Carla Ann Hughes (born June 12, 1981) is an American former middle school teacher and murderer from Jackson, Mississippi, who was convicted of two counts of capital murder for the November 29, 2006 slayings of her lover's pregnant fiancee, Avis Banks, and Banks's unborn child.
 She is serving two consecutive sentences of life without parole at the Central Mississippi Correctional Facility near Pearl, Mississippi.

 Early life and education

 Carla Hughes was born on June 12, 1981, and was adopted by her uncle Carl and aunt Lynda Hughes when she was six weeks old.
 She was raised in Greenville, Mississippi.
 As a child, she excelled in horseback riding, beauty pageants and was an honors student.

 Hughes earned her bachelor's degree from the University of Southern Mississippi in the early 2000s.
 In 2004, she gave birth to a son.
 She next earned her Master of Education degree from Belhaven College in Jackson, Mississippi.
 Hughes then began taking graduate coursework in education at Delta State University.
 At the time of her arrest, she was pursuing a doctorate in education.

 Hughes started out her teaching career at an elementary school but then took a job as a 7th grade language arts teacher at Chastain Middle School in Jackson, Mississippi, where she met fellow schoolteacher and basketball coach Keyon Pittman, a graduate of Alcorn State University.
 The two began having an intimate relationship.
 At the same time, Pittman had a live-in fiancee, Avis Banks, who was pregnant.